MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

     none_shp = NoneShape()
     #-> NoneShape()

-`InputShape` and `OutputShape` describe the structure of the query input and the query output.
+`InputShape` and `OutputShape` describe the structure of the input and the output of a monadic query.

 To describe the query input, we specify the shape of the input elements, the shapes of the parameters, and whether or not the input is framed.